 Museums aren’t just places to look—they’re places to do.

 Interactive museum installations invite visitors to touch, move, and make choices that shape the story.
-Done well, they increase dwell time, improve learning outcomes, and turn a one-off visit into memberships, donations, and word-of-mouth.
+Done well, they can increase dwell time, improve learning outcomes, and turn a one-off visit into memberships, donations, and word-of-mouth.

 Who this is for: Directors, curators, education teams, visitor experience leads, and exhibition designers evaluating interactive media for new or renewing galleries.